bbhitec/leetcode_doodles/README.md

 ## About
 Various solutions and exercises for leetcode interview prep problems<br>
+Now includes also various solutions for other training resources as: Hacker Rank, FreeCodeCamp etc.

 #### Methodology and Mindset
 - Don't invest too much or too little in each problem